 An aneurysm is a swelling or bulge, usually in a blood vessel.
 An aortic aneurysm is a swelling or bulge on your aorta that can grow and rupture if it’s not treated.

 The aorta is largest artery in your body.
-About the diameter of a garden hose, the aorta exits from the left chamber of your heart, curves downward, and then runs through your chest and into the abdominal area.
-There, it branches out into smaller blood vessels, delivering oxygen-rich blood to the rest of your body.
+It has the diameter of a garden hose.
+Your aorta exits from the left chamber of your heart, curves downward, and runs through your chest and into your abdominal area.
+There, it branches out into smaller blood vessels.
+These deliver oxygen-rich blood to the rest of your body.

 - falling blood pressure

 Aneurysms can be caused by anything that weakens the walls of your aorta.
 In healthy adults, the walls of the aorta are pliable and can stretch to handle normal changes in blood flow.
 However, as you age, the walls of your aorta may grow weak from high blood pressure, smoking, or high cholesterol levels.

 The weak spot in your aorta wall can then begin to bulge outward like a bubble on a tire.
 The larger the bulge grows, the greater the risk that it can burst.
 When the aneurysm bursts, massive internal bleeding can occur.
 This can be fatal if it’s not treated immediately.

 There are two basic types of aortic aneurysms:

 Thoracic aortic aneurysms are bulges in the portion of your aorta running through your chest.
 Thoracic aneurysms may be further distinguished as either ascending or descending, depending on their specific location in your aorta.